machnikovsky/allegro-software-engineer-intern-exercise/README.md

 ## About an application

+### Endpoints
 Application has two main endpoints, through which user can get certain data.
 They are

 - '/repos/{user}' - returns list of repositories of a specified in '{user}' place user.
 They are returned in a form of JSON with two keys: name and stars.
 - '/stars/{user}' - returns the total number of stars of a specified in '{user}' place user.
 They are returned in a form of a single value.

+### Exceptions

+There are three classes for handling exception.
+The main reason, why exception would be thrown, is providing the username that does not exist.

+- GithubUserNotFoundException - a class extending RuntimeException.
+Made for situation, where user is not found.
+We specify username in constructor, and specified message is created in that constructor, so we can show client exactly what happend.

+- GithubUserNotFoundEntity - a class we're going to wrap all the neccessary information into and return to the client.

+- GithubExceptionHandler - a class that tells Spring how to handle certain excaption.
+In this case, when GithubUserNotFoundException is thrown, ResponseEntity with GithubUserNotFoundEntity object and 404 status code is returned.

 ## Technologies used
 <img src="./images/logos/java-logo.png" width="40" height="40"><img src="./images/logos/spring-logo.png" width="35" height="35"><img src="./images/logos/react-logo.png" width="50" height="40"><img src="./images/logos/docker-logo.png" width="45" height="35">